 Crack Climbing

 If you're looking for a shoe for your next trip to Indian Creek or up the big stone, look elsewhere.
-The Tarifa is so narrow in the midfoot that crack climbing in these shoes was painful for all of our testers except for those with the narrowest of feet.
+The Tarifa is so narrow in the midfoot that crack climbing in these shoes was painful for all of our testers except those with the absolute narrowest of feet.

-Our testers found that they could get precious millimeters of rubber onto the edges of small pockets, and due to the sensitive nature of these shoes, know they had enough purchase to stand strong into the next holds or feel stable on a precarious clip.
+Our testers found that they could get precious millimeters of rubber onto the edges of small pockets, and due to the sensitive nature of these shoes, knew they had enough purchase to stand strong on the next holds or feel stable on a precarious clip.
 The very subtle downturn at the toe of the shoe makes for easy pulling on steep pockets, so you can focus on twisting and cranking up steep limestone to your heart's content.

 Sensitivity

-Our testers found the Tarifa sensitive right out of the box.These shoes will let you know exactly where your foot is on a hold, no matter how small, and still manage to give enough support to stand on it.
+Our testers found the Tarifa sensitive right out of the box.
+These shoes will let you know exactly where your foot is resting on a hold, no matter how small, and still manage to supply enough support so you can stand on it.

 Comfort

 The most comfortable shoe is the one that fits you the best.
-If you have slender, high volume feet, the Tarifa fits like a dream, and you'll be able to smear, edge, and backstep your way to glory with pain-free precision.
+If you have slender, high-volume feet, the Tarifa fits like a dream, and you'll be able to smear, edge, and backstep your way to glory with pain-free precision.

-This shoe is significantly more narrow than all the other shoes in this year's selection, and most of our testers docked it some comfort points.
-For the shoe to fit properly along the length of the foot, it fits too narrowly across the width of the foot.Our wide footed testers had a lot of trouble testing these shoes.
+This shoe is significantly more narrow than most other shoes, which caused some of our testers to dock some comfort points.
+For the shoe to fit properly along the length of the foot, it can fit too narrowly across the width of the foot.
+Our wide-footed testers had a lot of trouble testing these shoes.
 They could only climb shorter pitches before succumbing to pain from a shoe that's just too tight.
-Compared to the La Sportiva Skwama the Tarifa felt half as wide.
-If the shoe fits, you're in luck.
-Our slender footed testers loved this shoe so much that we had to give it an award.
+If the shoe fits, though, you're in luck.
+Our slender-footed testers loved this shoe.
 Regarding sizing, we found that these shoes run big, at least concerning length, and we sized the Tarifas a full two sizes below our street shoe to get our toes snug against the front of the shoe.

 These shoes are well suited to faces of all angles.
-They smear and edge equally well, and their pointy toes can make good footholds out of the smallest pockets.We loved using the Tarifa on technical climbs in Tuolumne Meadows, where the bolts can be far apart.
-These shoes gave us the confidence to venture off into run out terrain.
-The mantra "never fear, trust the smear" never felt more appropriate than when you've lace-up a pair of Tarifas.
+They smear and edge equally well, and their pointy toes can make good footholds out of the smallest pockets.
+We loved using the Tarifa on technical climbs in Tuolumne Meadows, where the bolts are often far apart.
+These shoes gave us the confidence to venture off into that runout terrain.

 Value